Ex-Gitmo detainee now selling sweets in Uruguay capital

 A city development agency helped him open the stall at the Mercado Agricola, a historic covered market with nearly 100 shops.

 “Many thanks to all the Uruguayans who are helping me.
-I’m going to work hard to fulfill this dream,” he said smiling as he cut the ribbon on the stand during the opening attended by Montevideo Mayor Daniel Martinez and officials who have aided the former detainees.
+I’m going to work hard to fulfill this dream,” he said as he cut the ribbon on the stand.
+Montevideo’s Mayor Daniel Martinez and officials who have aided the former detainees attended.

-Edison Mourino, a musician who met Ahjam when they were neighbors, said he was touched by the crowd that gathered to support Ahjam.

-“I’m very impressed that someone who is so humble has achieved this,” Mourino said.
-“And I’m impressed by the openness of Uruguay in allowing this.”

 Ahjam is the only one of the six — four Syrians, a Palestinian and a Tunisian — who has managed to find a regular job in the country of 3.2 million people.